 --ssl-modeoption that enables you to specify the security state of the connection to the server.
 If the option is not specified, the default value is

 DISABLED(establish an unencrypted connection).

---ssl-mode=REQUIREDcan be specified to require a secure connection, or fail if a secure connection cannot be obtained.
+--ssl-mode=REQUIREDcan be specified to require an encrypted connection, or fail if an encrypted connection cannot be obtained.

 These clients support

 --ssl-mode: mysql, mysqladmin, mysqlcheck, mysqldump, mysqlimport, mysqlshow, mysqlpump, mysqlslap, mysqltest, mysql_upgrade.